 - Check with the clerk to see if a judgment was “entered” in your case.
 If so, some clerks also want you to fill out a motion to vacate the judgment.
 The clerk might tell you if you need to do this and give you a form.

-4. There is a filing fee for an expungement motion.
-If you have a low income, you can fill out a court fee waiver form (IFP).
+5. There is a filing fee for an expungement motion.
+If you have a low income, you can fill out a court Fee Waiver form.
 This form asks the court to waive the fees.
 The court has these forms or you can create one online.

 Bring proof of your income, like pay stubs, or proof of government assistance.